Where is Auschwitz located?

 - 40 km and 45 min from Katowice to Auschwitz location.

-Additionally, Auschwitz location is near Czech Republic.
-It takes only about 1 hour to get from there to Cieszyn on Czech – Polish State border.
+Additionally, Auschwitz location is near the Czech Republic.
+It takes only about 1 hour to get from there to Cieszyn on the Czech – Polish State border.

 Where is Auschwitz II – Birkenau located?

 Did you know that Auschwitz museum consists of 2 parts, located 3 km apart from each other?
 In fact, many people don’t and they think it’s exactly the same place.
 In consequence, some may get really surprised or even disappointed, as there are different options to visit Auschwitz.Although most of guided camp Auschwitz tours includes visiting both parts of the museum, some may take you only to one.
 For example,Birkenau Camp tour includes only the second part of the former Nazi concentration camp.
 It the best option for those who decide to visit Auschwitz for a second time and want to explore more details.
 Visitors only pass by Auschwitz I. Thereby, they have more time to see the Birkenau part.